Can you start a sentence with but? English teachers love to tell us it’s against the rules. But should you listen to them?

 According to linguist David Crystal, the rule started with schoolteachers in the 19th century.
 Many noticed young students habitually starting sentences with conjunctions and attempted to stop this in the interest of creating themes and essays with standalone, independent thoughts and clauses.

-But instead of encouraging students to limit the use of these sentence starters, over time, they fell into a habit of banning the words altogether.
+But instead of encouraging students to limit the use of these sentence starters, they fell into a habit of banning the words altogether over time.
 Because of this, generations of children were taught never to start a sentence with conjunction when no such English grammar rule exists.

 The Final Word on Can You Start a Sentence with But